fortran-gaming/blocktran/README.md

 ## Notes

-### Block Randomness

-unlike some games, block distribution is uniformly random as confirmed by:
+Block distribution is uniformly random as confirmed by:

 ```sh
 ./blockrand